 4.4.1 General

 This clause describes the principles for the handling of EPS security contexts in the UE and in the MME and the procedures used for the security protection of EPS NAS messages between UE and MME.
-Security protection involves integrity protection and ciphering of the EMM and ESM NAS messages.
+Security protection involves integrity protection and ciphering of the EMM and ESM NAS messages and the DATA TRANSFER WITH OVERHEAD REDUCTION message.

 The signalling procedures for the control of NAS security are part of the EMM protocol and are described in detail in clause 5.